 lodide supply of follicular lumen involves a two-step transport process: the active transport across the basolateral plasma membrane of thyrocytes by NIS and a passive transport across the apical plasma membrane.
 The protein(s) insuring the second step is (are) not yet identified.
-A potential iodide transporters has been proposed: pendrin (70;71).
+A potential iodide transporter has been proposed: pendrin (70;71).
 Pendrin, encoded by the PDS gene (72) and composed of 780 amino acids, is expressed in different organs including kidney, inner ear and thyroid.
-In the thyroid, pendrin is a 110kDA membrane glycoprotein (73), selectively located at the apical plasma membrane (74).Its activity as transporter of anions including iodide has been demonstrated in different experimental systems (71;75-77).
+In the thyroid, pendrin is a 110kDA membrane glycoprotein (73). selectively located at the apical plasma membrane (74).
+Its activity as transporter of anions including iodide has been demonstrated in different experimental systems (71:75-77).
 Pendrin belongs to the SLC family under the reference SLC26A4.
 However, the implication of pendrin in thyroid iodide transport remains uncertain for several reasons.
 First, there is still no direct demonstration of a pendrin-mediated efflux of iodide from thyrocytes to the follicular lumen.
-Second, the genetic alterations of the PDS gene found in patients with the Pendred syndrome, which lead to a loss of the anion transport activity of pendrin and to a constant and severe hearing loss, only have a moderate impact on the thyroid dysfunction.
+Second, the genetic alterations of the PDS gene found in patients with the Pendred syndrome, which lead to a loss of the anion transport activity of pendrin and to a constant and severe hearing loss, only have a moderate impact on the thyroid functioning, generally a euthyroid goiter (78).
+Third, PDS knock-out mice (79) do not show any thyroid dysfunction.
 In summary, contrary to NIS for which the anion selectivity (25) corresponds to what was expected, the ion selectivity of thyroid pendrin remains to be elucidated.
 In the thyroid as in the kidney, pendrin could act primarily as a chloride/bicarbonate anion exchanger.
+Rather than pendrin, anoctamin-1/TEM 16A, a calcium-activated chloride channel, seems to be responsible for most of the iodide efflux accross the apical membrane of the thyrocytes (80).